Trusted WordPress tutorials, when you need them most.

 With that being said, let’s see how you can allow contributors to edit their published posts on your WordPress site.
 Simply use the quick links below to jump straight to the method you want to use:

-Method 1: Let Contributors Edit Their Published Posts With WPCode (Quick and Easy)
+Method 1: Let Contributors Edit Their Published Posts With WPCode (Recommended)

 The easiest way to allow contributors to edit their published posts is by adding custom code in WordPress.